lmaccherone/documentdb-utils/README.md

 So, it doesn't support the miriad different ways you can specify packages and requires.
 Many npm packages work out of the box, but others need some cleanup before they'll work.
 It's just doing string manipulation after all.
 However, it does give you an oportunity to modularlize your code and use some npm packages in your sprocs and UDFs.

-### async.js and underscore.js ###
+### Using async.js and underscore.js inside of sprocs ###

 I've included mixins for these popular JavaScript utility packages that you can `require()` and use when writing sprocs.
 See the test directory for examples.
-Normally I run lodash instead of underscore but I couldn't get it to work.
+Normally I run lodash instead of underscore but I couldn't get it to run in a sproc after a bit of trying.
 Maybe next time.

-### Example sprocs, UDFs, and mixins ###

-I've included a number of example sprocs, UDFs, and mixins that you can use as-is or as starting points for your own.

 ### Convenient dependencies exposed in the package ###

 I use `lodash` (exposed as `_`), `async`, `sqlFromMongo`, and `generateGuidId` (aliased also as `getGUID`) in my own code all the time and they are dependencies of documentdb-utils so I've exported them for your convenience.
 It will save you the effort of `npm install`ing them and help avoid having multiple versions of the same depencies in your project.

+### Example sprocs, UDFs, and mixins ###

+I've included a number of example sprocs, UDFs, and mixins that you can use as-is or as starting points for your own.
+See the next section down for tips on writing sprocs that work well with the continuation functionality of WrappedClient.executeStoredProcedure.

 ## Pattern for writing stored procedures ##

 **The key to a general pattern for writing restartable stored procedures is to write them as if you were writing a reduce() function.**